 Fire.
 The element of fire corresponds with the South.
 It's found in the tiniest candle flame, the heat of our blood, the friendliest of balefires, and in the most tragic and destructive of forest and house fires.
 Fire is both a creator and destroyer.
 It can turn anything into smoke.
 In witchcraft, it's called upon to create change, inspire creativity, and to bring about big life transformations.
 It's also considered passionate and dramatic, and is used often in love spells.
 Like love, it can keep you warm and cozy or it can destroy your life.

 Water.
 The element of water corresponds with the West.
 Water makes up a large part of our physical body, and is found in rivers, rain, snow, lakes and oceans.
 Water is deep, mysterious, and often murky.
 It's mesmerizing and full of hidden undercurrents, much like our human emotions.
 This is why water is associated with feelings, intuition, hunches, and gut instincts.
-Water is associated with deep emotional ties with others, and the underlying mysteries that live inside of us.
+Water represents deep emotional ties with others, and the underlying mysteries that live inside of us.

 Spirit.
 The fifth element is Spirit, and this of course means different things to different people depending on their beliefs.
 Spirit is the great unknown force that holds the entire universe together.
 It is the reason we are alive right now, our life's purpose, and our destiny.
 It is our ancestors and our future selves, the great cycles of time and nature.
 Spirit is the power that resides in all living things and that which connects us all.
 In witchcraft practice, this sometimes takes the form of goddesses, gods and other deity forms.